 No matter how delicious you think bacon and sausage are, there’s no denying that they’re simply not healthy.
 Bacon, sausage and other processed meats tend to be high in sodium, fat and preservatives.

 It’s these nutritional facts about processed meats that have linked them with an increased risk of obesity and other serious health conditions such as high cholesterol and heart disease.
 However, there’s also a growing body of evidence linking processed meat with an even more serious health problem.

 The World Health Organization (WHO) cancer research group has found there’s enough evidence to state eating processed meat increases your risk of cancer, especially colorectal cancer.

-“[The World Health Organization] defined processed meat as that which has been transformed through salting, curing or fermentation to enhance its flavor or to preserve it,” said Dr. Anthony Scarpaci, an Abington-Jefferson Health hematologist and medical oncologist.
+“[The World Health Organization] defined processed meat as that which has been transformed through salting, curing or fermentation to enhance its flavor or to preserve it,” said Dr. Anthony Scarpaci, a Jefferson Health hematologist and medical oncologist.

 “Most of the products they talked about were beef or pork-related products, although some studies included in the report included poultry or other by-products such as blood or products that had internal organs.
 A pretty broad definition was used.”

 While these meats’ ingredients make them nutritionally unhealthy, it’s how they’re made that may lead to more serious health conditions.

 “There are carcinogens released or formed in the meats when they go through the preservation process,” Dr. Scarpaci said.

 The WHO report listed processed meats as carcinogenic, which means the compounds in the meat cause cancer.
 The report also looked at red meat, which Dr. Scarpaci said was listed in a slightly different category than processed meat – it’s listed as only “probably carcinogenic” by WHO.